surya00060/BatchCond/README.md

 # BatchCond Framework: Efficient Batched Inference in Conditional Neural Networks
+This repository contains code for the paper Efficient Batched Inference in Conditional Neural Networks, accepted to ESWeek CASES 2024.

+## Dependencies
+To install the necessary packages, use `pip install -r requirements.txt `

+This code was tested on RTX 2080 Ti GPU with CUDA Version 12.2

-## Instructions for Conditional-Depth NNs: Early Exit CNNs
+## Commands for Conditional-Depth NNs: Early Exit CNNs
-`EarlyExitCNNs` folder contains all the code for training the model from scratch, collecting the training data for predictor, training the predictor and running Batched Conditional NN inference.
+`EarlyExitCNNs` folder contains all the code for perfoming batched inference.

 To measure batch size 1 performance,
 ```
 python batching.py --measure_batch_size_1_inference
 ```
-To measure batched inference performance,
+To measure batched inference performance with padding,
 ```
 python batching.py --measure_batched_inference --batch_size 128
 ```